How Do We Define Disability?

 The Three Tests:

 We apply three tests to evaluate your work activity when you initially apply for SSDI and before you have received SSDI benefits for 24 months.
-We will also use the three tests to evaluate your work activity during the re-entitlement period to determine if we can reinstate your benefits in the Extended Period of Eligibility (see SSDI ONLY EMPLOYMENT SUPPORTS).
+We will also use the three tests to evaluate your work activity during the re-entitlement period to determine if we can reinstate your benefits in the Extended Period of Eligibility (EPE) (see EXTENDED PERIOD OF ELIGIBILITY).
 Your self-employment work activity is SGA if:

 - Your work is comparable to the work of persons without disability in your community engaged in the same or similar businesses; or